deytenit/5a0a-bot/README.md

 ### Codeforces API

 - Scoreboard with all indexed tasks
-- Find random task using some filters
+- Find random task by using some filters
 - Keep in track your solved problems

 ### F1 API